healthysustainablecities/global-indicators/documentation/readme.md

     - Walkability is calculated as a composite score using local neighborhood measures of population density, street connectivity, and land use mix.

 ##### Study Regions
-The analysis area for each city included in the Global Livability Indicators project was constructed using the inter- section of a city administrative boundary (supplied by collaborators via a Google Form survey or acquired by the researchers independently) and urban centers identified by the Global Human Settlements project.

-The use of an independent, global data source for urban centers helps to ensure that the analysis focus on exposure for urban populations across all cities, and not for example for lower density rural settings on the urban fringe, which may otherwise fall within an administrative boundary.
+Where possible, the analysis area for each city included in the Global Healthy and Sustainable City Indicators Collaboration 25-city study was constructed using the intersection of a city administrative boundary (supplied by collaborators via a Google Form survey or acquired by the researchers independently) and urban centers identified by the Global Human Settlements Layer (GHSL) Urban Centres Database (UCDB).
+The use of an independent, global data source for urban centers helps to ensure a comparable definition of 'urban' is used across all cities, and not for example for lower density rural settings on the urban fringe, which may otherwise fall within an administrative boundary.
+For some cities, local collaborators recommended customisation of the study region, including: use of a custom-defined boundary, use of the GHSL urban centre directly, or use of the administrative boundary (where a city was not otherwise included in the GHSL UCDB).

-A large buffer (10 kilometers) was created around each study region, which defined the broader area of analysis for access to amenities.
-Built environment data — the network of roads and paths accessible by the public, and a series of destinations — were acquired for each city within the respective buffered study region boundaries.

-The use of a buffer such as this ensures that the population who may live on the edge of the identified urban study region can still have access to nearby amenities evaluated, even if located outside the identified urban bounds.
-Access will only be analyzed up to 500 meters network distance for the present set of indicators, however the broader buffer area allows us flexibility for expanding analysis in the future.
+Study regions were buffered by a configurable distance (e.g. 1600m) further than the analyses conducted to mitigate risk of bias for areas on the urban fringe (e.g. who may be able to access urban features outside the city boundary).
+Environmental data including the population distribution, pedestrian network, destinations and areas of public open space were acquired and/or derived for each city's buffered study region boundary.

 ##### Destinations
 - Supermarkets (commonly used in built environment analysis as a primary source of fresh food)